NBA plunged into mourning as Kobe Bryant dies in helicopter crash - France 24

 "I couldn't focus at first when I heard the news," said Williamson, who was born the year Bryant won his first NBA championship in 2000.
 "It was tough getting out there.
 I just hate to see it happen like that to him and his daughter."

-Clippers coach Doc Rivers fought back tears as he spoke to reporters before his team took on the Magic in Orlando.
+Clippers coach Doc Rivers spoke to reporters before his team took on the Magic in Orlando.

 "We're all Lakers right now," Rivers said, calling himself "lucky" to have had a chance to coach against Bryant -- who won five NBA titles with the Los Angeles Lakers.